 For a large number of doctoral students, NWO-I is the official employer.
-A minority is employed by a university.
-In a few exceptional cases, doctoral students are employed by other organisations such as e.g. CERN.
+Some of the PhD students are employed by a university.
+In a few exceptional cases, doctoral students are employed by other organisations such as CERN.
 Doctoral students appointed in the context of a European grant (ERC, training network) or an NWO grant (Vidi or Vici) will usually be employed by NWO-I or a university.

 As an employee of NWO-I or one of the universities, a Collective Labour Agreement (Collectieve Arbeidsovereenkomst, cao) is applicable.
 In this cao all sorts of working conditions are described.
 Besides the cao there are working conditions that are the result of agreements with the Works Council.
-The following agreements exist:

-For NWO-I employees the agreements can be found on the website www.nwo-i.nl.
+For NWO-I employees the agreements which can be found at the website www.nwo-i.nl.
 The most important documents are: